kekyo/typed-message/README.md

 ### TypedMessageDynamic

+Attention: This hook is designed for advanced use cases and loses type safety.
+Use it only when you must dynamically resolve keys.

 React component that mirrors `getMessageDynamic` for JSX usage.
 It always renders the resolved string, or `MESSAGE_NOT_FOUND: {key}` when the key cannot be found.

 #### Props